Civic Engagement: How to Get Involved While Protecting Your Mental Health

 By Lauren Krouse

 With so much going on in the world, there’s never been a better time to take action on the things you care about.
-No matter which issues energize you, there are numerous ways to participate in advocacy work (online, offline, or both) and other forms of civic engagement.
+No matter which issues energize you, there are numerous ways to make a difference (online, offline, or both).
 Getting involved can help make the world a better place — and offer you a sense of purpose in the process.

 Civic engagement can also benefit your mental health.
 Research has shown that participating in community-minded activities — especially volunteer work — can result in decreased depression, increased resilience in the face of stress, and more positive emotions, among other positive effects.

 But changing the world is not an easy task, nor is it one that regularly pays off quickly.
-It’s easy to feel discouraged by the slow pace of change, and you may feel cynical or disappointed by our systems and institutions.
+It’s easy to feel discouraged by the slow pace of change, and you may come to feel cynical or disappointed.
 If you do, you’re not alone.
 The majority of young people feel that politics are no longer able to meet the challenges our country is dealing with.
-Civic engagement can sometimes lead to negative mental-health impacts.
+Civic engagement is sometimes associated with negative mental-health impacts.

-Half of young people think our country is going in the wrong direction, but even more — 76% — believe they have the power to change our trajectory.
+Half of young people think our country is going in the wrong direction, but survey data from 2022 showed that even more — 76% — believe they have the power to change our trajectory.
 That’s where civic engagement comes in.
 Here, learn everything you need to know about how to take action and protect your well-being along the way.

 The Connection Between Civic Engagement and Mental Health